NVIDIA/spark-rapids/tools/README.md

 For usage see below:

-  -i, --include-exec-cpu-percent   Include the executor CPU time percent.
-It
+      --no-exec-cpu-percent        Do not include the executor CPU time percent.
-                                   will take longer with this option and you may want to limit the number of applications processed at once.
   -f, --filter-criteria  <arg>     Filter newest or oldest N event logs for processing.
                                    Supported formats are:
                                    To process 10 recent event logs: --filter-criteria "10-newest"